xuthus83/pigallery2/MANPAGE.md

             ],
             "sqlLevel": "error",
             "//[logServerTiming]": [
-                "If enabled.
-The app ads \"Server-Timing\" http header to the response."
+                "If enabled, the app ads \"Server-Timing\" http header to the response."
             ],
             "logServerTiming": false
         }